adelekeadelaja/number-to-words/README.md

 ## How it works:

-### 1. Calling the method below with parameter NumberInWords("9101003512035") will return an object:
+### 1. Calling the method with parameter 'NumberInWords("9101003512035")' will return an object:
 ```code
 {
   whole: "Nine Trillion One Hundred and One Billion Three Million Five Hundred and Twelve Thousand and Thirty Five",